 Getting Your Motorcycle Ready for Winter Can Help You Avoid Future Accidents and Breakdowns

-The National Highway Traffic Safety Administration (NHTSA) reports that during 2012, more than 4,957 motorcyclists were killed and close to 93,000 were injured in vehicle-related accidents.
+The National Highway Traffic Safety Administration (NHTSA) reports that during 2012, more than 4,957 motorcyclists were killed and close to 93,000 suffered personal injuries in vehicle-related accidents.
 While any number of factors can contribute to causing a motorcycle accident, proper maintenance and care is an essential part of motorcycle safety.
 Poor weather, inattentive drivers, bad road conditions and other factors make roads dangerous enough.

 There is no reason to increase your risk of breaking down or being involved in an accident by failing to winterize your motorcycle.
 A few short steps can mean the difference between your motorcycle roaring to life come spring and it needing to go into the shop for repairs.